 - i.
-Once tested and implemented, the new Case and File e-Solutions System should assist the OAFS with managing its case workload in a streamlined and efficient manner whilst facilitating the compilation of statistical reports in fulfilment of its obligations in terms of the ADR Directive.
-The system will meet enhanced data protection requirements. - ii.
-Complaints will continue to be addressed promptly in order to facilitate their speedy and effective resolution having regard to the varying complexity of some cases, which can have significant implications for time scales. - iii.
+The new Case and File e-Solutions System will assist the OAFS with managing its case workload in a streamlined and efficient manner whilst facilitating the compilation of statistical reports in fulfilment of its obligations in terms of the ADR Directive.
+The system will also meet enhanced data protection requirements. - ii.
 As an ADR entity, the OAFS is encouraged by law to conduct mediation in an effective manner and it is the aim of the OAFS to strive to resolve cases informally and amicably by way of mediation.
-Although mediation is voluntary, both complainants and financial services providers ought to be amenable towards using mediation as a way to resolve their disputes. - C. EXECUTING THE OAFS'S ROLE AND INDEPENDENT FUNCTIONS IN A MANNER THAT IS TRANSPARENT AND ACCOUNTABLE AND TO LEAD BY EXAMPLE AS A MODEL OF BEST PRACTICE i.
+Although mediation is voluntary, both complainants and financial services providers ought to be amenable towards using mediation as a way to resolve their disputes.
+Mediation will continue to be conducted via video conferencing or, in exception circumstances, via telephone if any of the parties does not have access to internet. - iii.
+Complaints that are referred to the Arbiter for investigation and determination will continue to be addressed promptly in order to facilitate their speedy and effective resolution having regard to the varying complexity of some cases, which can have significant implications for time scales.
+Until the foreseeable future, all hearings convened by the Arbiter will continue to be held remotely. - iv.
+To ensure that parties, mostly complainants, do not feel nervous when using such video conferencing applications, OAFS staff will provide the necessary assistance in regard to the use of such software as and if necessary. - C. EXECUTING THE OAFS'S ROLE AND INDEPENDENT FUNCTIONS IN A MANNER THAT IS TRANSPARENT AND ACCOUNTABLE AND TO LEAD BY EXAMPLE AS A MODEL OF BEST PRACTICE i.
 As the law stands, the Board is required to maintain a register of all decisions delivered by the Arbiter which become res judicata.
 Complementary to this, decisions of the Arbiter are available on the OAFS's website (www.financialarbiter.org.mt).
-The name of the complainant(s) is (are)
+The name of the complainant(s) is (are) pseudonymised.
+The new website will also have a searchable functionality for the Arbiter's decisions.